pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Methods

 \paragraph{SNP Line Graph.} The SNP line graph $Q = (U, E_Q)$ is the line graph of $G$.
 Formally, each node $u_{\ell_0\ell_1} \in U$ corresponds to an edge $(\ell_0, \ell_1) \in E$ of the SNP graph and two nodes in $Q$ are adjacent if they share exactly one SNP position (Fig.~\ref{fig:model}, Middle).
 Formally,

 \paragraph{pCompass Graph.} The pCompass graph is a factor graph constructed from $Q$ that assigns potentials to all (not necessarily maximal) cliques based on observed read evidence (Fig.~\ref{fig:model}, Right).
-These potentials quantify the likelihood of different phasings given the sequencing data.
+These potentials encode the compatibility between different phasings and the sequencing data.
 The number of factors in the pCompass graph is exponentially sized with respect to $\lvert U \rvert = O(L^2)$, thus we only enumerate the 1- and 2-cliques of the graph.
 For each node $u_{\ell_0\ell_1} \in U$, we define a \textit{node potential} to be a function mapping elements in the space of valid phasings $\Phi_{\ell_0\ell_1} \subset \{0,1\}^{K \times 2}$ to $\mathbb{R}_+$, where each phasing $\phi_{\ell_0 \ell_1}$ satisfies the genotype constraints:

 where $\phi_{\ell_0\ell_1}^{(k)} \in \{0,1\}^2$ is the phasing for the pair of positions for haplotype $k$ and $ \phi_{\ell_0\ell_1}^{(k)}(\ell_0)$ is the allele at position $\ell_0$.
 By parameterizing the space of valid phasings by $t_{11} = |\{k : \phi_{\ell_0\ell_1}^{(k)} = (1,1)\}|$, the count of haplotypes in the phasing with allele pattern $(1,1)$, we can enumerate all $|\Phi_{\ell_0\ell_1}| = O(K)$ distinct phasings efficiently (see ~\autoref{sec:suppEnumerating}).
 For each phasing $\phi_{\ell_0\ell_1} \in \Phi_{\ell_0\ell_1}$, we compute its node potential as: